by Coach Edith - July 17, 2025

 – The team panics

-Skills don’t prove that.
+Skills don’t prove this.

 Structure does.